 You can read all about Gartner’s analyst briefings at their website article:

-Much in the same way that buying a preparation guide for the SAT will improve one’s SAT test results, the amount of consulting services that a software vendor buys from Gartner allows the vendor to understand better the grading that will be applied to them.
-The difference is that SAT preparation books are universally available and cost roughly twenty dollars, while Gartner’s consulting services are of course expensive and incomparable to other types of consulting costs in the industry.
+Much in the same way that buying a preparation guide for the SAT will improve one’s SAT test results, the amount of consulting services that a software vendor buys from Gartner allows the vendor to better understand the grading that will be applied to them.
+The difference is that SAT preparation books are universally available and cost roughly twenty dollars, while Gartner’s consulting services are, of course, expensive and incomparable to other types of consulting costs in the industry.

 “When with a previous employer, in one MQ interview I did it was suggested by the Gartner analyst that we were ‘not visionary enough’ for that part of the quadrant.
 When I asked what was visionary I was told that to get that information we needed to be clients.
 So I concluded that you had to pay to know what was visionary and then rework that into your vision in a nice circular process.
 So I do not know what the cost is but it seems to me you need to be paying to play.” – Nick Turner